 Please review the campus emergency map for evacuation sites, including the closest site to this classroom (posted by the exit of each room).
-For more information on Public Safety go to the CR Police Department-Public Safety It is the responsibility of College of the Redwoods to protect life and property from the effects of emergencies within its own jurisdiction.
+For more information on Public Safety go to the Redwoods Public Safety Page It is the responsibility of College of the Redwoods to protect life and property from the effects of emergency situations within its own jurisdiction.